guustavomc/Personal-Finance-Platform/README.md

     docker build -t expense-api .
     kind load docker-image expense-api:latest --name <cluster-name>
     ```
+   - Replace <your-dockerhub-username> with your Docker Hub username.
+   - Make sure the image: field in expense-deployment.yaml matches.

-    **Important**: If you were getting dockerhub image, replace <your-dockerhub-username>/expense-api:latest with your Docker Hub username in the image field.
+   - **Important**: If you were getting dockerhub image, replace <your-dockerhub-username>/expense-api:latest with your Docker Hub username in the image field.
    If you used the local image with kind load docker-image, use image: expense-api:latest instead.

 6. Apply the Manifests: